 27. Use a Skyroam portable WiFi hot-spot

 Internet abroad can be shaky and unreliable.
 It also costs a fortune if you’re using data roaming outside the EU!
 If you use internet often when you’re abroad and travel a lot, it may be worth investing in a Skyroam hotspot device.
 This compact HUB can be used across the globe, connecting to local 4G/3G antennae to give you a hotspot to connect to with your phone or laptop.

 From catching up on emails and work to researching nearby attractions or uploading holiday photos to social media, having accessible internet everywhere you go comes in very handy.
 Skyroam have monthly and daily usage plans.
 Find out more on their website here.

 28. Buy toiletries and holiday essentials in your destination

 With all the extra baggage charges and limited allowances, it can often be cheaper and easier to buy your shower gel, sun cream and other bulky toiletries whilst abroad.
 Plus, it leaves extra room for your clothes and accessories!
 Simply pop to the shops on your first day to stock up on the essentials and have plenty of room in your case to return with gifts and souvenirs.

 This is a general rule and all depends on your destination.
 Some toiletries and brands may not be available abroad or they’ll be more expensive, so do a little research before arrival.

-We hope we’ve given you some handy holiday tips that you can take advantage of for your next trip!
+We hope we’ve given you some handy holiday hacks and tips that you can take advantage of for your next trip!
 All of the above advice are personal tips and tricks that we’ve picked up during our own travels.
 If you have any questions or tips of your own that we can add to the list, feel free to get in touch!